Airtight glass storage jars in a warm wooden cabinet

 Storing Vapes

 Vape batteries.
-Charge fully and store at moderate temperature.
-Lithium-ion batteries degrade faster in heat.
-Avoid charging vape batteries in hot cars or direct sunlight.
+Store charged, at a moderate temperature.
+Lithium-ion batteries degrade faster in heat, so do not leave them in a hot car or in direct sun.

 06